 Making the cranberry topping

-Add the fresh cranberries to a saucepan with the sugar, lemon juice, lemon zest, vanilla extract, and cinnamon.
-Combine the lemon juice and corn starch together to form a “slurry.”
+Add the fresh cranberries to a saucepan with the sugar, vanilla extract, and cinnamon.
+Combine the corn starch with another tablespoon of water to form a “slurry.”
 Add the slurry to the cranberries, and then put the saucepan on medium to medium-high heat.
 Cook the berries for 10 minutes or so, or until the berries are cooked down, broken down, and resemble a compote or jam consistency.
 The blueberries should be thick and jammy, not watery.
 Keep cooking them if they are too watery.

 Once the cranberries are cooked down, set the pan aside to cool while you prepare the other ingredients.